tundish/blathnaid/blathnaid/tale/chapters.rst

 It was the eve of the New Moon.
 Jack was at the gated arch in the East of the City.

 Trumpets called out, the gates swung open and through it came the Mayoral parade.
-And there in an armoured carriage was Ingomer, in all his robes and finery, surrounded by Guards.
+And there on an armoured carriage was Ingomer, in all his robes and finery, surrounded by Guards.

 Last time for the Locket
 ------------------------